Experience the Printing Revolution Scuola Internazionale di Grafica

 • Materials are provided by the Scuola

-In this workshop dedicated to the drypoint non-acid technique, we will engrave with the tools of the trade on a plexiglass plate to learn a versatile and contemporary process.
+In this workshop dedicated to the drypoint non-acid technique, we will engrave on a plexiglass plate to learn a versatile and contemporary process.

 Sustainable Hardground Etching